-3 Plug-in configuration
+Plug-in configuration

-- 1. Before connecting the MiniDSP board to the PC, you need to install the plug-in software downloaded from the plug-in section of our online store.
+- 1. Before connecting the MiniDSP board to the PC, you need to install the plug-in software that was downloaded from the plug-in section of our online store.
 Please refer to the download instructions sent to you by email on the day of shipping of the board. - 2.
-As per the system requirements, the following frameworks need to be installed: - Microsoft• R .NET framework v3.5 (PC only) - Adobe AIR environment (Mac/Win) - Latest version of Adobe Flash player (Mac/Win) - 3.
-Connect the miniDSP to your external +12VDC supply. - 4.
-Once the software installed, connect the MiniDSP board to a USB 2.0 port of your PC, using the provided mini USB cable.
+As per the system requirements, the following frameworks need to be installed:

+- Adobe AIR environment (Mac/Win) - Latest version of Adobe Flash player (Mac/Win) - Once the software installed, connect the MiniDSP board to a USB 2.0 of your PC, using the provided mini USB cable.
 The device will be recognized as a HID driver and does not require any driver installation.